 Today’s Post by Joe Farace

 If there is any real “secret” to any successful professional photography enterprise, it’s establishing practices that protect your cash flow and help your operation grow.
-Here are some suggestions to help insure profitability no matter what kind of photography you do.
+Here are a few suggestions that may help insure your studio’s profitability no matter what kind of photography you do.

 #1.
 Adopt a pricing/packaging policy that ensures you’ll make money.
 While this may seem obvious, its seems that too often new photographers set their prices based on what their competitors charge without analyzing what their own overhead and out-of-pocket costs may be.
 And your competition may be subsidized by a spouse or trust fund.
 Are you?

 #3.
 Most of your work will come over the telephone, that’s why being able to quote rates and prices quickly and easily is important.
-It’s a good idea to keep all your studio’s forms and product information in a binder or tablet so you can quickly quote rates to potential clients.
+It’s a good idea to keep all your studio’s forms and product information in a binder or on tablet (smartphone if you’re into that sort of thing) so you can quickly quote rates to potential clients.

 #8.
 Don’t sign an agreement with anyone other than the party for whom the work is being done unless you can bill that party directly.

 #9.
 Some photographic consultants will tell you that it’s OK to wait 120 days to get paid but my banker disagrees.
 If you’re willing to live with that kind of payment schedule, so be it but you should be charging a high enough day or hourly rate to cover the time value of the money while waiting for the check to arrive.

 #9.
 Be original; don’t be like everybody else.
 When that happens it reduces your photographic services to the commodity level and all commodity purchases are based on price alone.
 All photographers are different and it’s important that we express this difference to potential clients.

 *I recognize that in the “everything is free” world we live in that for some people any price over $0.01 is too expensive.
 And no matter what you tell these people to explain how you have to make a living, it doesn’t matter to them.